 Open Table Members serve as a "board of advisors" to a young adult to help them achieve goals they have set for themselves.
 This could mean anything from going with the young person to get their first driver’s license; Show them how to read a lease; Encourage them to get their diploma; or whatever goal that young person has set.

 Open Table Members form a social safety net to young adults who aged-out of the system without being able to be reunited with family, or adoption.
 While the commitment for volunteers is for one year, nationally, 95% of Open Table Youths maintain relationships with there Table Members for many years afterward.

-We have begun recruiting volunteers for our next cohort.
-Our Information Session (virtual meeting) will be held on July 14 and again on July 20.
-This meeting will discuss the 6-week Training program and explain how the Tables work.
-Volunteers commit to one hour weekly meetings for one year after completing training.
+We will be recruiting volunteers for our next cohort in March 2023.
+Our Information Session (virtual meeting) will be posted shortly.
+This meeting will discuss the 8-week Training program and explain how the Tables work.
+Volunteers commit to one-hour weekly meetings for one year after completing training.

 Family & Youth Initiative offers:

 - An opportunity to help a former foster youth an opportunity to achieve their Life goals;

 - A wonderful l community of adults who genuinely care for and support each other.